 - INT, RAT, and BOOL have been introduced as synonyms for INTEGER, RATIONAL, and BOOLEAN, respectively; REL and TUP have been introduced as synonyms for RELATION and TUPLE, respectively; DEE and DUM have been introduced as abbreviations for TABLE DEE and TABLE DUM, respectively. - Scalar types now have an associated example value.
 Example values for the system defined scalar types INTEGER, RATIONAL, CHARACTER, and BOOLEAN have been defined. - Those example values are used as a basis for defining the initial value for a scalar or tuple variable that has no such explicitly defined value. - Scalar types can now be defined to be ORDINAL, ORDERED, or neither.
-Justification for this revision can be found in the section "Recent Manifesto Changes" in Chapter 1. - Specifying an empty <key def list> for a real relvar or an application relvar is now interpreted to mean the entire heading is a key for the pertinent relvar. - The <name intro commalist> in WITH is now enclosed in parentheses-not braces, because the individual

-<name intro> are executed in sequence, not in parallel-and those <name intro>s now use assignment-style syntax.
-WITH is now allowed on statements as well as expressions.

-• The second argument to an aggregate operator invocation-or third, in the case of EXACTLY-is now specified as a general <exp> instead of just a simple <attribute ref>, and a similar change has been made to SUMMARIZE.
+Justification for this revision can be found in the section "Recent Manifesto Changes" in Chapter 1. - The <possrep component def>s in a <possrep def> are now enclosed in parentheses instead of braces. - Only one <possrep constraint def> is now allowed to appear in a <user scalar root type def>, being placed after the <possrep def list> instead of inside a <possrep def>. - Support for infix style operator invocations has been added to <user read-only op def> and <user op inv>. - The appearances of <statement> in OPERATOR, DO, WHILE< IF, and CASE statements have all been replaced by <statement sequence>, this being treated as a compound statement even if it is not explicitly surrounded by BEGIN and END. - Specifying an empty < key def list> for a real relvar or an application relvar is now interpreted to mean the entire heading is a key for the pertinent relvar. - The <name intro commalist> in WITH is now enclosed in parentheses-not braces, because the individual <name intro> are executed in sequence, not in parallel-and those <name intro>s now use assignment-style syntax.
+WITH is now allowed on statements as well as expressions. - The second argument to an aggregate operator invocation-or third, in the case of EXACTLY-is now specified as a general $\langle exp \rangle$ instead of just a simple $\langle attribute ref \rangle$, and a similar change has been made to SUMMARIZE.
 Note: This facility is particularly useful in connection with the aggregate operator AND and what are sometimes called "tuple constraints."
 A tuple constraint is a constraint that can be checked for a given tuple in isolation (i.e., without having to inspect any other tuples in the pertinent relvar and without having to examine any other relvars).
 Such constraints take the general form "For all tuples in rx, x must be true."
 Previously, we would typically have had to express such a constraint as "The set of tuples in rx for which rx is not true must be empty"; but the extended form of the AND aggregate operator lets us express it a little more directly.
 For example, suppose the familiar suppliers-and-parts database is subject to the constraint that supplier status values must always be positive.
 Old style:

+'''

 CONSTRAINT ...
-IS EMPTY ( S WHERE NOT ( STATUS > 0 ) ) ;
+IS_EMPTY ( S WHERE NOT ( STATUS > 0 ) ) ;

+'''